 Virtually every company has an internet connection.
-But why would your company want to spend the extra money on having two?
+But why would your company want to spend the extra money for a backup internet connection?

 Summary of reasons for two internet connections:

 - Diverse exit paths from building in case of fiber cut